Meet Our Team

 Claudia is a registered nurse and a dedicated volunteer for local schools.
 She served on the Morgan Hill Unified School District Board of Trustees from 2010-2014 and the Santa Clara County Board of Education from 2014-2022.
 As a school board member she advocated for special education and for families facing socioeconomic and language barriers in school.
 She also championed environmental and climate resilience programs, among many other achievements.

 She has received the Morgan Hill Community Foundation Philanthropy Award, Silicon Valley NAACP Dorothy Irene Height Community Award, the California State Assembly Peacemaker Award, and the CARAS Community Champion in Government Award.
-Claudia is married to Jim Levis, a dedicated and passionate educator who serves as Morgan Hill Unified Federation of Teachers Union President and 8th grade science teacher.
-She loves to dance salsa, read poetry, travel to Italy (the home of her grandfather), and cook empanadas at home with her mother and daughter.
+She loves to dance salsa, read poetry, travel to Italy (the home of her grandfather), and cook empanadas at home.

 Jeff Segall